Share this on:

 É«»¢ÊÓÆµ ODK member Stephen Bailey, a chemistry major from Brownsburg, Ind., is student coordinator. É«»¢ÊÓÆµ business professor Dr. Betsy Holloway, isÌý É«»¢ÊÓÆµ ODK advisor.

-É«»¢ÊÓÆµ is a leading Christian university offering undergraduate programs grounded in the liberal arts with an array of nationally recognized graduate and professional schools.
-Founded in 1841, É«»¢ÊÓÆµ is the 87th-oldest institution of higher learning in the United States. É«»¢ÊÓÆµ enrolls 6,101 students from 45 states, Puerto Rico and 16 countries in its 10 academic schools: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy and public health. É«»¢ÊÓÆµ fields 17 athletic teams that compete in the tradition-rich Southern Conference and ranks with the second highest score in the nation for its 98% Graduation Success Rate among all NCAA Division I schools.
+Located in the Homewood suburb of Birmingham, Alabama, É«»¢ÊÓÆµ is a leading Christian university offering undergraduate programs grounded in the liberal arts with an array of nationally recognized graduate and professional schools.
+Founded in 1841, É«»¢ÊÓÆµ enrolls 6,324 students from 44 states, Puerto Rico and 16 countries in its 10 academic schools: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy and public health. É«»¢ÊÓÆµ is widely recognized as having one of the most beautiful campuses in America, featuring rolling hills, meticulously maintained grounds and Georgian-Colonial architecture. É«»¢ÊÓÆµ fields 17 athletic teams that compete in the tradition-rich Southern Conference and boasts one of the highest scores in the nation for its 97% Graduation Success Rate among all NCAA Division I schools.